mfulmer1138/nodered_devimage/README.md

     -d, --dir=<dir> ... the directory to output the subflows, typically 'subflows'
 ```

 If the new subflows require new Node-RED pacakges, the master `Dockerfile` for this repo must include the `npm` directives.
-Again, a pull request must be initiated to merge these `Dockerfile` changes into the `devimage` repo.
+Again, a pull request must be initiated to merge these `Dockerfile` changes into the `nodered_devimage` repo.

 If the new flows or subflows require new Node packages (these would be packages added to function scripts via the `var require = global.get('<packagename>');` call), the settings.js file must be modified to include these pacakges in the global context.
 Examples of modification are included in the settings.js file as well as here:
 ```